-Roam the Knight's Hall and the solars, live the part of a soldier in the hallways with loopholes, and admire the scenery from the vantage point.
-Raseborg medieval castle is one of the most grand castle ruins in Finland.
-It tells the story of the fascinating Middle Ages, when Finland was part of the Swedish kingdom.
-The life in Raseborg didn't stay the same; the castle was used as an administrative centre, but also hosted the glamorous everyday life of the court.
+Roam the Knight's Hall and the solars, peek through the loopholes of the hallways and admire the scenery from the vantage point.
+Raseborg medieval castle is one of the grandest castle ruins in Finland.
+It tells the story from the fascinating Middle Ages, when Finland was part of the Swedish kingdom.
+Life in Raseborg didn't stand still; the castle was used as an administrative centre, but also hosted the glamorous everyday life of the Swedish court.

 Take a guided tour or arrange a feast

 Today, the castle area offers a wide range of programme options.
 You can explore the castle on your own or participate in a guided tour through the castle and its premises.
 Guided tours are offered mostly during summer, make your reservation via the information office by the castle (contact information above).